Peacock Tanzanite Gemstone

 Tanzanite is a suitably hard stone.
 Ranking between 6.5 to 7 on the Mohs scale of hardness, peacock tanzanite will resist most scratches and abrasions.
 However, it can be susceptible to cleaving so exercise care when wearing tanzanite gemstones, especially in rings.

 Is Peacock Tanzanite Treated?

 Typically, stones are cut and polished before heating.
 Blemishes and cracks in the rough can worsen when subjecting it to heat, ruining the material.
 So, a cutter must consider how the finished stone will appear after heating when faceting it.
-Among tanzanite, the peacock tanzanite variety is scarce, and only a small fraction of stones is this color after heat treatment, making the stone highly sought after by collectors.
+Among tanzanite, the peacock tanzanite variety is scarce, and only about one-percent of production will possess this particular color variety.

 How did Peacock Tanzanite Get its Name?